ADHD in School and at Work = A Poor Future

 ADHD is a brain function impairment, more specifically, it is a “slow wave disorder”.
 Brainwaves function in several levels; Delta, the frequency level of deep sleep, Theta, the frequency level of deep meditation, Alpha, the frequency level of day dreaming, Beta, the everyday working frequency level, and Gamma, the frequency level of high concentration.
 Those with ADHD have more of the “slow” brainwaves associated primarily with the Alpha level, and also often have over active right brain hemispheres, and an under active left brain.

-What Makes Our ADHD Study Music Unique?
+What Makes Our ADHD Music Therapy Unique?
 We Give You Choices!

-We not only use scientific music therapy techniques to address the brain wave imbalances associated with ADHD, we also mix our frequencies with the most popular genres of music!
-We have made an effort to find the best popular music, in every popular genre, to blend with our focused isochronic and binaural beat sound therapy study music tracks.
+We not only use scientific ADHD music therapy techniques to address the brain wave imbalances associated with attention deficit hyperactivity disorder, we also mix our frequencies with the most popular genres of music!
+We have made an effort to find the best popular music, in every popular genre, to blend with our focused isochronic and binaural beat ADHD music therapy tracks.
 What is the difference?
 Isochronic music is designed to be played on room speakers, and binaural beat music is designed for headphones.

 If you often study or work in public situations, like a classroom or a library, if you want to put the MP3 on your MP3 player or use it at your job, the binaural beat MP3s are just the thing, since you must wear headphones.
 The binaural beat MP3s are also best if you have a very high level of distraction; using headphones will also help reduce outside distractions.
 The binaural beats introduce different frequencies to each side of the brain, through the headphones, so it is important to get them on the correctly, right and left.